 Hawthorne estimated over 100 people took part.
-Scheduled games ranged from family-friendly and intermediate games, to role-playing games like Dungeons and Dragons and big-party games like Two Rooms and a Boom.
+Scheduled games ranged from family-friendly and intermediate games, to role-playing games like Dungeons and Dragons and big-party games like Two Rooms and a Boom (your humble author was the bomber, and won).
 Extra tables had to be hustled out as players filed in throughout the course of the evening; and, even at 3 a.m., roughly half the store’s seats were occupied.
 Coffee was served all night.

 Among the members of the event’s 24-Hour Club was Austin Kennedy, of Plymouth.
 Kennedy, who hosts the Film Geek Central Presents: The Films of 1973 podcasts, said his strategy for lasting the whole 24 centered on shorter, high-energy games.
 He estimated his average game length ranged from 45 minutes to an hour.